apnadkarni/tcl-cffi/README.md

 - No support for callbacks from C code
 - No support for passing structs by value

+## Changes in 1.0b1

+- **Incompatibility** Null pointers will now raise a Tcl exception when passed as arguments or returned from functions unless the `nullok` annotation is present.
+Related to this, the `nonzero` annotation can no longer be applied to pointers.
+- **Incompatibility** The format of arguments passed to `onerror` handler has changed.
+- The `onerror`, `lasterror` and `errno` annotations can be included on parameter definitions and are ignored.
+This permits common type aliases for return values and paramters.
+- The `alias define` command now allows multiple alias definitions to be passed.

 ## Changes in 1.0b0

 - Added `help` command for wrapped function list and syntax